ARAXA Heavy Rock

 ARAXA formed in 1977 in Protivín, South Bohemia.
 The early sound was shaped by Deep Purple, Uriah Heep and Rainbow.
 Between 1987 and 1992 the style hardened and ARAXA became one of the most in-demand heavy metal acts in the region.

-Today the band plays as a seven-piece with two vocalists of contrasting styles.
-The set blends original material with covers from Accept, Helloween, Deep Purple and Ozzy Osbourne.
+Today the band plays as a seven-piece with two vocalists of contrasting voices and a signature twin-guitar dialogue.
+The set blends original material with covers from the same genre.
+In 2005 the band released the album Strach.

 Members